Check out the highlights of our recent trip to Pai, Thailand!

 • Support the work of the Diocese in mission.

-Currently the primary focus of St Paul’s Church is in three areas; namely, Rokakos, Cambodia; Surabaya, Indonesia; and Pai, Thailand.
+Currently the primary focus of St Paul’s Church is in Pai, Thailand among the hill tribe of the Lisu people.

 To play a supporting role in the realizing the vision of the Anglican Church in Thailand (ACT) – “to fulfill the Great Commission through the Great Commandment by establishing a credible witness of the Kingdom of God in Thailand”